francis-clairicia/async-object/README.md

     print(instance)
 ```

-Replace the `main` in the example by this one and run it.
+Replace the `main` in the [Usage](#usage) example by this one and run it.
 You should see something like this in your console:
 ```
 <coroutine object AsyncObjectMeta.__call__ at 0x7ff1f28eb300>
 <__main__.MyObject object at 0x7ff1f21a4fd0>